V-MalM/Climate-analysis/README.md

 * `/api/v1.0/precipitation`

-  * Convert the query results to a dictionary using `date` as the key and `prcp` as the value.
+  * Converts the query results to a dictionary using `date` as the key and `prcp` as the value.

-  * Return the JSON representation of your dictionary.
+  * Returns the JSON representation of your dictionary.

   <table width="50%"><tr><td><img src="Images/route1.jpg"></td></tr></table>

 * `/api/v1.0/stations`

-  * Return a JSON list of stations from the dataset.
+  * Returns a JSON list of stations from the dataset.

   <table width="50%"><tr><td><img src="Images/route2.jpg"></td></tr></table>

 * `/api/v1.0/tobs`
-  * Query the dates and temperature observations of the most active station for the last year of data.
+  * Queried the dates and temperature observations of the most active station for the last year of data.

-  * Return a JSON list of temperature observations (TOBS) for the previous year.
+  * Returns a JSON list of temperature observations (TOBS) for the previous year.
   <table width="50%"><tr><td><img src="Images/route3.jpg"></td></tr></table>

 * `/api/v1.0/<start>` and `/api/v1.0/<start>/<end>`

-  * Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.
+  * Returns a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.

-  * When given the start only, calculate `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.
+  * When given the start only, calculates `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.
   <table width="50%"><tr><td><img src="Images/route4.jpg"></td></tr></table>

-  * When given the start and the end date, calculate the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.
+  * When given the start and the end date, calculates the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.
   <table width="50%"><tr><td><img src="Images/route5.jpg"></td></tr></table>

 * Created 2 ADDITIONAL routes that will display the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive, for each INDIVIDUAL STATION.